 The first step to successful dieting is getting an accurate handle on what you’re doing now with respect to feeding your pet and giving your pet treats.
 This means that everyone in the family has to be involved in sharing exactly what they feed the pet every day.
 If you don’t have accurate picture of what you’re doing now, it’s impossible to make meaningful changes.
 If you change your pet’s dietary regimen by cutting out 5-10 % of the calories, you will usually achieve weight stability.
 Remember that the most important goal of dieting isn’t weight loss, it’s weight stability.
 You need to at least stop the year-to-year weight gain.
 If you want weight loss, you will need to decrease your pet’s daily caloric intake by 10-15 percent.
 Start by cutting out the needless calories like table scraps.
 Limit treats to good-quality crunchy treats in small quantities.

 The other part of weight control is exercise, but in all honesty it is rare for an owner to be successful at controlling their pet’s weight by increasing the amount of exercise alone.
 It’s a combination of decreased caloric intake and increased caloric burning that is most successful.
 Weigh you dog every 2-3 months to chart their progress.
 It’s important to get feedback about your success or failure.
 The hospital scale is available for your use pretty much anytime, but call before you come in.
-There is no charge for weighing you pet.
-If you need help coming up with an effective diet plan make an appointment to talk with either Dr Luetke or myself.
-GOOD LUCK!
+There is no charge for weighing your pet.
+Please schedule an appointment If you need help coming up with an effective diet plan!